KnowageLabs/Knowage-Documentation/functionalities-guide/KPI/ka_KPI.rst

    Figure 7.1: Measure/Rule Definition menu item.

-Click on the “Plus” icon to set a new measure/rule.
+Click on the â€œPlusâ€ icon to set a new measure/rule.
 A query editor page is opened.
 Note that once the data source is selected, pressing simultaneously the CRTL key and the space bar opens a contextual menu containing the available datasource columns and the database keywords.